meilisearch/documentation/resources/faq.md

 More datasets and setting configurations are available [in this repository](https://github.com/meilisearch/datasets/).

-## I did a call to an API route, what does the response mean?
+## I did a call to an API route and got an object as a response.
+What does it mean?

 All asynchronous operations return a summarized version of the [`task` object](/learn/advanced/asynchronous_operations.md#response).